 You must also have a valid TIN for the qualifying student.
 It must be issued or applied for on or before the due date of the tax return (including any tax extensions).
 A valid TIN can be your Social Security number, an individual taxpayer identification number (ITIN), or an adoption taxpayer identification number (ATIN).

-Note: Since this is a requirement, make sure you obtain the required TIN ahead of time if you plan to take this tax credit on your tax return.
+Note: Since this is a requirement, make sure you obtain the required TIN ahead of time if you plan to take this tax credit on your annual tax return.
 After all, you don’t want to miss out on this just because you didn’t receive your taxpayer identification number on time.
+Be sure you plan ahead so that you can take advantage of the American Opportunity Tax Credit.

-What is considered to be qualified education expenses?
+What are considered to be qualified education expenses?

-It’s important to understand what qualifying expenses are for tax purposes so that you know which education expenses are covered and what are not.
+It’s important to understand what qualifying expenses are for tax purposes so that you know which education expenses are covered and which are not covered.

 According to the Internal Revenue Service, qualified education expenses are amounts paid for tuition, fees, and other education-related expenses for an eligible student.
-These expenses must have been incurred for an eligible student and must be required for enrollment or attendance at an eligible educational institution.
+These expenses must have been incurred for an eligible student and must be required for enrollment or attendance at an eligible educational institution in order for that student to get the degree or certification he or she is seeking.

-Qualified expenses also include student activity fees that a student is required to pay to enroll or attend the school, such as fees a student is required to pay to fund any on-campus student organizations and activities.
+Qualified expenses also include student activity fees that a student is required to pay to enroll or attend the school.
+Examples of this would be fees a student is required to pay to fund any on-campus student organizations and activities.

 The American Opportunity Tax Credit considers eligible expenses to be books, supplies, and equipment that the student needs for a course of study even if it is not paid to the school.
 The example provided on the IRS’s website is the cost of a required book for a course that was bought from an off-campus bookstore.